-Increase your return while decreasing your risk.
+Increase your return while eliminating your risk.

-Increase your diversification while decreasing your costs.
+Increase your diversification while minimizing your costs.

 Smart Beta seeks the best construction of an optimally diversified portfolio by defining a set of strategies to capture investment factors or market inefficiencies in a rules-based, transparent method.
 The increased popularity of Smart Beta is linked to a desire for portfolio risk management and diversification along factor dimensions, as well as seeking to enhance risk-adjusted returns above cap-weighted indices.